Self (programming language): Prototype-based programming languages

 For example, suppose objects of the Vehicle class have a name and the ability to perform various actions, such as drive to work and deliver construction materials.
 Bob's car is a particular object (instance) of the class Vehicle, with the name "Bob's car".
-In theory one can then send a message to Bob's car, telling it to deliver construction materials.
+In theory, one can then send a message to Bob's car, telling it to deliver construction materials.

 This example shows one of the problems with this approach: Bob's car, which happens to be a sports car, is not able to carry and deliver construction materials (in any meaningful sense), but this is a capability that Vehicles are modelled to have.
 A more useful model arises from the use of subclassing to create specializations of Vehicle; for example Sports Car and Flatbed Truck.
-Only objects of the class Flatbed Truck need provide a mechanism to deliver construction materials; sports cars, which are ill-suited to that sort of work, need only drive fast.
+Only objects of the class Flatbed Truck need to provide a mechanism to deliver construction materials; sports cars, which are ill-suited to that sort of work, need only drive fast.
 However, this deeper model requires more insight during design, insight that may only come to light as problems arise.

 This issue is one of the motivating factors behind prototypes.
 Unless one can predict with certainty what qualities a set of objects and classes will have in the distant future, one cannot design a class hierarchy properly.
 All too often the program would eventually need added behaviours, and sections of the system would need to be re-designed (or refactored) to break out the objects in a different way.
 Experience with early OO languages like Smalltalk showed that this sort of issue came up again and again.
-Systems would tend to grow to a point and then become very rigid, as the basic classes deep below the programmer's code grew to be simply "wrong".
+Systems would tend to grow to a point and then become very rigid, as the basic classes deep below the programmer's code grew to be simply wrong.
 Without some way to easily change the original class, serious problems could arise.